talla-ui/lib-comp/docs/ref/HeaderPane.md

 The content area is not scrollable by default.
 For scrollable 'page' content, consider using a [ScrollPane](ScrollPane.md) composite instead.

 Icon buttons can be added to the header row.
-Standard icon buttons include a back button (which emits the `NavigateBack` event, handled by `Activity`), and a menu button (which emits a `ShowMenu` event).
+Standard icon buttons include a back button (which emits the `NavigateBack` event or a custom event configured using the `navigateBack` property), and a menu button (which emits a `ShowMenu` event or a custom event configured using the `showMenu` property).
 Other icons can be added manually with a [HeaderPaneToolbar](HeaderPaneToolbar.md), and will appear on the far side of the header row.

 ## Instance members